G Data Antivirus Review 2023: How Does It Perform?

 |Special Protection Features|

-G DATA's pricing structure is fairly consistent, which isn't all that common among the rest of our sample.
-In order to gain a clearer picture of what each provider's premium packages offer, we created the table below.
-Since each offers different packages, we created a single subscription and booked identical or similar packages from each provider.
-According to this rubric, G DATA is one of the most expensive programs from our sample:
+G DATA's pricing structure is fairly consistent, which is unlike the rest of our sample.
+To gain a clear idea of what each provider's premium packages offer, we created the table below.
+Since each offers different features, we created a single subscription and booked identical or similar packages from each provider.
+According to this rubric, G DATA is one of the more expensive programs from our sample:

-Thanks to its sizable number of features in a user-friendly package, G DATA doesn't need to fall back on its status as "Made in Germany".
-The antivirus software offers a high degree of customization and performed well in terms of security among the independent testing labs we consulted.
+Thanks to its features and user-friendly package, G DATA doesn't need to fall back on its "Made in Germany" status.
+The antivirus software offers a significant amount of customization and performed well in terms of security among the independent testing labs we consulted.
 Rounding things off, its support is of a very high quality.

-Of course, for anyone who wants the easiest solution for ensuring their system's security, there are less intricate antivirus programs out there.
+For those who want the easiest solution to securing their system, there are less complicated antivirus programs.
 Similarly, if you're after a more streamlined or minimalistic dashboard, G DATA likely won't be your cup of tea.
-And, so far as AV-Comparatives is concerned, G DATA was one of the least impressive programs in its most recent assessments, disappointing particularly in terms of performance.
+According to AV-Comparatives at least, G DATA is one of the least impressive programs, disappointing particularly in terms of performance.

-For what it's worth, during our evaluation, we couldn't corroborate AV-Comparatives' findings.
-As such, we think that anyone who can come to terms with the program's user interface and enjoys being able to micro-manage their system's security will likely get on well with G DATA.
+During our evaluation, we couldn't confirm the AV-Comparatives verdict.
+We think that anyone who can come to terms with the program's user interface and enjoys being able to micro-manage their system's security will likely have a positive experience with G DATA.

 In the customer reviews that we analyzed, G DATA performed well, receiving a "good" score.
-Many users praised its neatly arranged interface and the reliable protection against viruses it afforded.
-On Trustpilot, we noticed a number of critical comments regarding G DATA's support and payment process, most of which warned of the dreaded "subscription trap", even for cancelled contracts.
+Many users praised its neatly arranged interface and the reliable protection it offers against viruses.
+We did notice several critical comments on Trustpilot regarding its customer support and payment process.
+These warned against the dreaded "subscription trap", even for canceled contracts.